a2stuff/a2d/res/notes/testplan.md

 * Configure a system with 14 devices.
 Launch and then exit DeskTop.
 Load another ProDOS app that enumerates devices.
 Verify that all expected devices are present, and that there's no "Slot 0, Drive 1" entry.

+* Mount a disk with the BINSCII system utility.
+Launch DeskTop.
+Invoke the BINSCII system file.
+Verify that the display is not truncated.

+* Preview an image file (e.g. SAMPLE.MEDIA/ROOM).
+Press Right Arrow to preview the next image.
+Press Escape to exit.
+Invoke a system file or binary file (e.g. KARATEKA.YELL).
+Verify it launches correctly with no crash.

 ## File Moving and Copying